Admission into the Radiation Therapy Program

 - Completion of Observation Hours.

-- Demonstration of certification in Cardiopulmonary Resuscitation (CPR).
+- Demonstration of certification in Cardiopulmonary Resuscitation (CPR) from the American Heart Association.
 This certification must remain current throughout the program.

 - Completion of all prerequisites.